quxiaofeng/lps/lps.md

 This paper is organized as follows: Section {sec_review} reviews existing acquisition systems.
 In Section {sec_sys}, the details of the structure and each component of our line-scan palmprint acquisition system (LPS) are presented.
 In Section {sec_exp}, the system performance is evaluated by verification experiments.
 Comparisons between the proposed system and area-based systems are also presented here.
 Section  {sec_concl} concludes this paper.

-\section{Existing Systems}\label{sec_review}
+## Existing Systems {sec_review}

-There are three different kinds of palmprint acquisition systems capturing palmprint images in different conditions\hl{:} Flatbed scanners capture pressed images [Ong2003, Han2003, Connie2005, Lin2005, Goh2006, Badrinath2007, Zheng2007a, Struc2008}.
-Systems with a digital camera or a web camera \hl{that} capture unconstrained images [Shu1998, Kumar2003, Han2007b, Ong2008, Chaudhary2009, Zhu2010, Ong2010,Aykut2013, Genovese2014}.
-Systems with a pegged flat platen surface \hl{that} capture stable images [Kong2002, Zhang2003a, Kong2003, Wong2005, Kong2006, Hao2008, Wang2008, Kong2009, Li2009, Zhang2009, Zhang2010, Zhang2010b}.
+There are three different kinds of palmprint acquisition systems capturing palmprint images in different conditions:} Flatbed scanners capture pressed images [Ong2003, Han2003, Connie2005, Lin2005, Goh2006, Badrinath2007, Zheng2007a, Struc2008}.
+Systems with a digital camera or a web camera that} capture unconstrained images [Shu1998, Kumar2003, Han2007b, Ong2008, Chaudhary2009, Zhu2010, Ong2010,Aykut2013, Genovese2014}.
+Systems with a pegged flat platen surface that} capture stable images [Kong2002, Zhang2003a, Kong2003, Wong2005, Kong2006, Hao2008, Wang2008, Kong2009, Li2009, Zhang2009, Zhang2010, Zhang2010b}.

 \subsection{Flatbed Scanner}